Planning can create the illusion of certainty

 E.g. doubt and the feeling of safety are connected through a strong relationship: they are the opposite of each other.
 Feelings of safety or thoughts about safety (e.g. “This project is going so great.”
 “I’m so relaxed now compared to…”) can bring into mind situations where you felt doubt.
 Have you noticed this happening to you?
 If not with doubt, maybe with anxiety or loneliness?

 The biggest problem with completely avoiding situations that occasion doubt is that we also avoid our goals.
 Doubt may be painful for you because you are responsible for a project, product, team or business and you want it to succeed.
-By avoiding the situations where there is doubt (e.g. talking to customers), you avoid the situations where you could make a difference.
+By avoiding the situations where there is doubt (e.g. talking to customers), you avoid the situations where you could make a difference. - Some people may have not tried too hard to control their thoughts and emotions, they usually see the same numbers during the first and the second 5 minutes.
+Their efforts to control don’t have an impact either way.

 We learned that avoiding doubt, fear and anxiety has high costs and it doesn’t even work in the long run.